Meet the Management

 During his time with Belles the club finished in the top four twice, reached the 2009 FA League Cup final and developed some of the best young players in the country.

-He comes from a very strong football background, with his father an ex-professional player, coach, chief scout and football league manager who today is European scout for Southampton.
+He comes from a very strong football background; his late father, Bill, was an ex-professional player, coach, chief scout and football league manager.

 Green followed his father into football and signed for Scunthorpe United before moving onto Rotherham United.
 After leaving the Millers he played in non-league for Buxton, Bradford PA, Belper Town and Stocksbridge PS before being forced to retire after rupturing his cruciate ligaments.

 Since retiring he has concentrated on the other side of the game.
 He is a UEFA 'A' coaching licence holder and has been involved in the men's game, working as a scout for Derby County, Wigan Athletic, Leicester City, Hull City, Scout7 and Southampton where he was asked to compile player/match reports.

 Head of player development - Robert Udberg

 Previous clubs: Middlesbrough, Carlisle United, Ashford Town, Dover Athletic, Sittingbourne

 Robert Udberg is Chelsea Ladies' head of development whose primary role is to oversee the development pathway for women's and girls' players at the club from Girls' Training Centres, Centres of Excellence and U19 / U21 Academy programmes into the Ladies' first team.

 Having been in post as technical director for the Girls' Centre of Excellence since 2011, he now manages player development across the Ladies set-up.
 In addition, Udberg assists manager Emma Hayes and assistant Paul Green as part of the first team coaching staff.

 Robert holds the UEFA 'A' Licence as well as the FA Youth Award and is a tutor for FA Level Two and the FA Youth Award Modules 1 & 2.